Bel-Air (TV series): Release

 An online premiere for the series was held on February 9, 2022, by Crown & Conquer.
 The series premiered on Peacock on February 13, 2022, with its first three episodes.
 The second season premiered on February 23, 2023.
 The third season was released on August 15, 2024, with three new episodes, followed by three episodes on August 22, and two episodes each on August 29 and September 5.
-The fourth and final season is scheduled to premiere on November 24, 2025.
+The fourth and final season premiered on November 24, 2025, with three new episodes, followed by two episodes on December 1, and three episodes each on December 8.

 Reception

 Critical response

 On the review aggregator website Rotten Tomatoes, the first season holds an approval rating of 66% based 47 critic reviews, with an average rating on 6.2/10.
 The website's critics consensus reads, "Bel-Air replaces its predecessor's high spirits with a dour tone and an uneasy mix of realism, although there are signs that this reimagining can grow into a fresh new spin."
 Metacritic, which uses a weighted average, assigned a score of 59 out of 100 based on 25 critics, indicating "mixed or average reviews".

 The second season has a 90% approval rating on Rotten Tomatoes, based on 10 critic reviews, with an average rating of 6.7/10.
 On Metacritic, the second season received a score of 71 based on reviews from 4 critics, indicating "generally favorable reviews.

-On May 2, 2022, Peacock announced that Bel-Air is the most-streamed original series on the streaming service, reaching 8 million accounts to date.
+On May 2, 2022, Peacock announced that Bel-Air was the most-streamed original series on the streaming service, reaching 8 million accounts to date.